 Hand rejuvenation is a minimally invasive procedure, which is why most interested patients qualify for the treatment.
 Some skin conditions, health problems, and low body fat may prevent a patient from undergoing fat transfer.
 These patients may benefit from Radiesse dermal injections instead.

-Dr. Pio Valenzuela will determine individual candidacy at the time of the consultation.
+Dr. Rucker will determine individual candidacy at the time of the consultation.
 This is a great opportunity for patients to understand their options and ask questions.